astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 The order in which Python evaluates mathematical operations
 :::

-Fire up IPython (remember from Chapter 1 — not the basic Python interpreter, we want the enhanced features) and let's start with the basics.
+Fire up `ipython` (remember from Chapter 1 — not the basic `python` interpreter, we want the enhanced features) and let's start with the basics.
 Python handles arithmetic operations naturally, but there are subtleties that matter for scientific work:

 ```{code-cell} ipython3
 # Basic arithmetic - but watch the precision!